 DraftKings Sportsbook is all-around one of the best legal sports betting apps.
 Period.
 While they got some early attention for "expensive" lines, the truth is all legal sportsbooks will be slightly more expensive than the methods bettors are used to since more costs are associated with regulated entities.
 Their interface is not perfect, but it's clean and usable and instantly familiar to casual and experienced bettors alike.
 They accept all expected deposit options, like credit card and PayPal, but lack some of the more advanced methods offered by SugarHouse Sportsbook.
 Overall, DraftKings offers a great sports betting app, which is available for both iOS and Android.

-Get your first best matched up to $200
+- Place your first bet for up to $200

 In short, only your first bet is matched and it has to be placed within 30 days of signing up.
 And like most other sportsbook offers, there is a play-through requirement, meaning you have to wager the winnings from the free bet.
 Pretty standard stuff.